Azure-Samples/communication-services-javascript-quickstarts/CallAutomation_SendDtmfTones/README.md

 1. Run the application: `npm run dev`
 2. Open `http://localhost:8080/index.html` in a Web browser.
 3. To initiate the call, click on the `Place a call!` button.
+4. On the target phone, listen for the DTMF tones.